-With an endless coastline of pristine, rugged beaches, the South West Coast of Western Australia is home to the most jaw-dropping scenery in all of the country.
+With an endless coastline of pristine, rugged beaches, the South West corner of Western Australia is home to the most jaw-dropping scenery in all of the country.
 Don’t let the red dust stop you from heading off the beaten path; it only adds a layer of character to the campervan.

 We acknowledge the Traditional Custodians of the Country on which this adventure takes place who have occupied and cared for this land for thousands of years.
 We pay our respects to them and recognise that sovereignty was never ceded.